cdsittampalam/documentation/docs/Partner API.md

 ### Add Trusted Party

 Using the `company_id` for the company you created, you can add either a company or user as a trusted party.
 If the trusted party is of 'type' company, you have to specify the web address.
 If the trusted party is of 'type' user, you have to state the email address.
-In this example, you add IKatsuyoshi@gmail.com as the user, and acme.com as the company.
+In this example, you add Izumi Katsuyoshi with the email address of IKatsuyoshi@gmail.com as the user, and acme.com as the company.

 Users would have been added to the Qredo network through the Qredo Web App.
 When add a trusted party that is a user, you will receive an approval request on the Qredo Mobile app.
 Once approved, you will be able to find the trusted party on